Derick1530/personal-website/content/a-powerful-question-to-ask-your-interviewer.md

 type: Tip
 ---

-Nearing the end of my 4th round interview for a Software Engineer position at a tech startup, I was asked by my interviewers if I had any questions for them, and I did.

-Little did they know, I was about to ask a tough question that will force them to show their hand.
+Nearing the end of my 4th round interview for a Software Engineer position at a tech startup, I was asked by my interviewers if I had any questions for them, and little did they know, I was ready to ask a tough question designed to force them to show their hand.

 I asked: